mohdels/mohdels/README.md

 - ⚡ Fun fact: ...
 My diverse skill set includes proficiency in Java, Python, C, Javascript, HTML, and Bash, along with experience in Git/Github, Unix/Linux, UML, and PostgreSQL
 -->
-I'm a third-year Software Engineering student at McGill University with expertise in programming languages and tech tools.
-I have 3 years of experience including 3 internships.
+I'm a fourth-year Software Engineering student at McGill University with expertise in programming languages and tech tools.
+I have 2 years of experience including 4 internships.
 I thrive in collaborative environments, honing soft skills through various roles.
 My passion for innovation and curiosity drive me to explore technology's limitless possibilities.
 Driven by curiosity, I am always eager to make a profound impact and add value to any professional environment.

 Have a look at my [personal website](https://mohdels.github.io/)!